Practical Leverage-Based Sampling for Low-Rank Tensor Decomposition: Introduction

 \section{Introduction}

-Low-rank canonical polyadic tensor decomposition, also known as CANDECOMP/PARAFAC (CP) \cite{CaCh70,Ha70}, is a popular unsupervised learning method akin to low-rank matrix decomposition and principal component analysis (PCA).
-A low-rank tensor factorization identifies \emph{factor matrices} that provide the best low-rank multilinear representation of a higher-order tensor $\X$.
-Tensor decomposition is ubiquitous in data analysis with applications to social networks~\cite{nakatsuji2017semantic, papalexakis2015location}, ride sharing~\cite{yan2018visual}, cyber security~\cite{maruhashi2011}, criminology~\cite{mu2011empirical}, text clustering~\cite{drakopoulos2017tensor}, online behaviors~\cite{sapienza2018non}, etc. We refer the reader to several surveys for more information~\cite{AcYe09,KoBa09,SiDeFuHu16}.
+Low-rank canonical polyadic or CANDECOMP/PARAFAC (CP) tensor decomposition \cite{CaCh70,Ha70}, is a popular unsupervised learning method akin to low-rank matrix decomposition and principal component analysis (PCA).
+A low-rank tensor factorization identifies \emph{factor matrices} that provide the best low-rank multilinear representation of a higher-order tensor.
+Tensor decomposition is ubiquitous in data analysis with applications to social networks~\cite{nakatsuji2017semantic, papalexakis2015location}, ride sharing~\cite{yan2018visual}, cyber security~\cite{maruhashi2011}, criminology~\cite{mu2011empirical}, text clustering~\cite{drakopoulos2017tensor}, online behaviors~\cite{sapienza2018non}, etc. We refer the reader to several surveys~\cite{AcYe09,KoBa09,SiDeFuHu16} for more information.

 In this work, we consider the problem of computing the CP tensor decomposition for sparse tensors using an alternating least squares (ALS) approach.
-Bader and Kolda \cite{BaKo07} show that the cost per least squares solve for a sparse tensor is proportional to the number of nonzeros.
+Bader and Kolda~\cite{BaKo07} show that the cost per least squares solve for a sparse tensor is proportional to the number of nonzeros.
 However, in many cases, even that can be too expensive because some tensors have billions of nonzeros.
 Cheng et al.~\cite{ChPePeLi16} showed that it is possible to use matrix sketching in the three-way sparse case.
-We propose a variant of the same idea but targeting a different step in the least squares solve (explained in detail below) and for arbitrary order.
-In addition, we present a detailed, practical algorithm along with a new hybrid methodology for combining deterministic and randomly-sampled rows based on leverage scores.
+We propose a different application of matrix sketching, targeting a different step in the least squares solve (explained in detail below), achieving an improved sampling bound.
+In addition, we present a detailed, practical algorithm along with new methodologies for handling the overabundance of high-probability rows based on combining repeat rows and a hybrid strategy for combining deterministic and random samples.